cwalk/Is-it-Prime/README.md

 Download the repository: `git clone https://github.com/cwalk/Is-it-Prime`

-Navigate into the project directory: `cd Is-it-Prime/Is It Prime/`
+Navigate into the project directory: `cd Is-it-Prime/Is it Prime/`

-Open the Xcode project: `open Is It Prime.xcodeproj/`
+Open the Xcode project: `open Is it Prime.xcodeproj/`

 Build and run the project.